georgewsinger/lein-node-cli-template/README.md

 # lein-node-cli-template

-A minimal lein clojurescript template intended for node CLI apps.
+A minimal lein clojurescript template intended for node CLI apps that also makes use of [cljs-callback-heaven](https://github.com/georgewsinger/cljs-callback-heaven).

 # Installation